ibexa/documentation-developer/docs/api/graphql/graphql.md

 The [GraphiQL interactive client](https://github.com/graphql/graphiql) is included in the installation.
 Access it through `<yourdomain>/graphiql`.

-Here you can run your queries and preview the results in an easy-to-read format.
+Here you can run your queries and preview the results in a readable format.

 ### Reference